souravspradeep/employee-task-tracker/README.md

     status VARCHAR(20) DEFAULT 'pending',
     priority VARCHAR(20) DEFAULT 'medium',
-    employee_id INTEGER REFERENCES employees(id) ON DELETE CASCADE, due_date DATE,
+    employee_id INTEGER REFERENCES employees(id) ON DELETE CASCADE, assigned_by INTEGER REFERENCES users(id),
+    due_date DATE,
+    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
-    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+    updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );
 ```

 **Relationships:**
+- Users have a one-to-one relationship with Employees
-- Tasks have a foreign key relationship with Employees
+- Tasks have a many-to-one relationship with Employees
+- Tasks track who assigned them via the `assigned_by` field
 - Deleting an employee cascades to delete all their tasks
+- Deleting a user cascades to delete their employee profile

 ---

 ## 📋 Assumptions & Limitations

-### Assumptions
+### Authentication & Authorization
-- **Authentication:** No authentication system is implemented.
-All endpoints are publicly accessible.
+- **JWT Authentication:** JWT tokens are used for authentication and expire after 24 hours.
+- **Role-based Access Control (RBAC):**
+  - **Admin:** Can view, create, update, and delete employees and tasks.
+Can view all system statistics.
+  - **Regular User:** Can view their own profile and assigned tasks only.
+Can see only their task statistics on the dashboard.
+- **Admin Role Assignment:** Currently, users are created with the "user" role.
+To create an admin, manually update the role in the database.
-- **Email Uniqueness:** Employee emails must be unique in the system.
+- **Email Uniqueness:** Both user emails and employee emails must be unique in the system.

+### Task Management
+- **Task Assignment:** Tasks can only be assigned to existing employees by admins.
-- **Task Status Values:** Assumed valid statuses are `pending`, `in_progress`, and `completed`.
+- **Task Status Values:** Valid statuses are `pending`, `in_progress`, and `completed`.
-- **Task Priority Levels:** Assumed valid priorities are `low`, `medium`, `high`, and `urgent`.
+- **Task Priority Levels:** Valid priorities are `low`, `medium`, `high`, and `urgent`.
-- **PostgreSQL:** The application assumes PostgreSQL is the database system.
-- **Environment Variables:** The backend requires environment variables to be set before running.
-- **CORS:** CORS is enabled for all origins.
-In production, this should be restricted.
+- **View Restrictions:** Regular users cannot view tasks assigned to other users.

 ### Limitations
-- **No User Authentication:** Tasks and employees cannot be restricted by user.
-All users can view and modify all data.
 - **No Pagination:** Large datasets are returned without pagination.
 This may cause performance issues with large datasets.
 - **No Input Validation:** The backend has minimal validation on request data.
 In production, comprehensive validation should be added.
 - **No File Uploads:** The application does not support file attachments or document uploads.
 - **No Real-time Updates:** The application uses polling; WebSockets are not implemented for real-time updates.
-- **No Audit Trail:** Changes to tasks and employees are not logged for audit purposes.
+- **No Audit Trail:** Changes to tasks and employees are not logged for audit purposes (though `updated_at` timestamps are tracked).
 - **Limited Error Handling:** API responses don't include detailed error codes or messages in all cases.
-- **Single Database:** The application uses a single PostgreSQL instance without replication or backup strategy.
+- **Single Database Instance:** The application uses a single PostgreSQL instance without replication or backup strategy.
-- **Frontend Performance:** Large lists may have performance issues due to lack of virtualization.
-- **No Search or Advanced Filtering:** Search functionality is not implemented on the frontend.
+- **Frontend Not Updated:** The frontend has not been updated to handle authentication.
+Manual API calls or frontend updates needed for login/register UI.
+- **No Password Reset:** Users cannot reset their passwords via email or other mechanisms.
+- **No User Management UI:** Admin cannot manage user roles through the UI.

+### Security Considerations
+- **JWT Secret:** In production, use a strong, randomly generated JWT secret (not the default).
+- **CORS:** CORS is currently enabled for all origins.
+In production, restrict to specific domains.
+- **Password Security:** Passwords are hashed with bcrypt (salt rounds: 10).
+- **HTTPS:** Use HTTPS in production (not HTTP).
+- **Rate Limiting:** Not implemented.
+Add rate limiting middleware in production.

 ### Future Enhancements
-- Add JWT authentication and authorization
 - Implement pagination for large datasets
-- Add input validation and sanitization
+- Add comprehensive input validation and sanitization
 - Add file upload capability
 - Implement WebSocket for real-time updates
-- Add audit logging
+- Add detailed audit logging
+- Add password reset functionality
+- Add user management dashboard for admins
-- Implement advanced search and filtering
+- Implement email verification on registration
+- Add two-factor authentication (2FA)
+- Add refresh token mechanism for JWT
 - Add unit and integration tests
 - Deploy with CI/CD pipeline